MolBIFFM/diana/README.md

     }
 ]
 ```
-The spreadsheet from a file to extract data from.
+The spreadsheet from a file to extract input from.
 The default setting is `1`
 corresponding to the first spreadsheet of the file.

 ```json